Nowcasting using regression on signatures

-For each time point where new information arrives (i.e. weekly), we use information from previous quarters to fit the model and then apply the model to the current quarter.
-We use data from 1\textsuperscript{st} Jan 2000 to 31\textsuperscript{st} December 2015 as the training set, which means that they are always included in the dataset to fit the parameters for regression.
-From 2016 onwards, each week, new data is incorporated into the model (and new factors/principal components are computed) and another nowcast prediction is made for the GDP in the current quarter.
+For each model, when new information arrives (i.e. weekly), we use information from previous quarters to fit the model and then apply the model to nowcast the current quarter's US GDP growth.
+We use data from 1\textsuperscript{st} Jan 2000 to 31\textsuperscript{st} December 2015 as the training set, which means that they are always used to fit the regression parameters.
+From 2016 onward, each week, new data is incorporated into the model (and new factors and principal components are computed) and another nowcast prediction is made for GDP in the current quarter.

 The period from 1\textsuperscript{st} January 2016 to 31\textsuperscript{st} December 2017 is used as a validation set to select hyperparameters such as the level of signatures to use and the length of the lookback window.
 The period 1\textsuperscript{st} January 2018 to 31\textsuperscript{st} December 2019 is then used as a ``test set'' with fixed hyperparameters, but the regression parameters are still tuned with new data release over the test period.
 The list of selected hyperparameters can be found in Appendix~\ref{sec:hyperparams_us}.